dsagman/picat/readme_hakank_comments4.md

 You could try to only ever use `:=` to do reassignment (because it's frowned upon to sue `:=` for initial assignment) and `==` to test equality.
 But without unification Picat is hobbled and there's no non-deterministic binding.

+hakank4: Typo "sue" -> "use".

+hakank4: As we have discussed earlier (I think), "LHS = RHS" and "LHS == RHS" are quite different even if they both can be used to check if LHS and RHS are the same. ==/2 should be used if the intention is to do the comparison of LHS and RHS (think "if"), and =/2 should be used when your intention is to bind/unify (and perhaps also to check if they have been unified to the same term).

 ## Forgetting a comma or a period (or having an extra one)